collectiveacuity/jsonModel/REFERENCE.rst

 #.
 Extra keys in a dictionary
 #.
 Individual fields in the dictionary

-- #.
-Datatype of value
+- - Datatype of value
-- #.
-Non-empty value
+- - Non-empty value
-- #.
-Other value qualifiers
+- - Other value qualifiers

-To help the process of error handling and client-server negotiation, the input_criteria is included in the error dictionary as a map of all the conditional qualifiers which are associated with a particular field in the input.
+To help the process of error handling and client-server negotiation, both the schema for the model as well as the the map of conditional qualifiers for the field that raised the error are included in the error dictionary.